 welcomes articles of interest to percussionists and drummers involved in all genres of music.
 We are interested in articles that inform and educate percussionists and drummers in the areas of drumset, health and wellness, marching/rudimental percussion, world percussion, mallet-keyboard percussion, and orchestral/symphonic percussion.
 We also welcome percussion-related articles on education and technology.
 Individual articles can deal with technique, scholarly research and/or historical information.
 We often print interviews with prominent percussion performers, composers and educators, provided that the interviews include information that helps educate and inform our readership about various facets of percussion.

-3. If the article includes music examples, artwork, scanned photos, etc. that were produced on a computer, please submit those files individually on disk or by e-mail in their original state.
+3. If the article includes music examples, artwork, scanned photos, etc. that were produced on a computer, please submit those files individually by e-mail in their original state.
 You may include a hard copy that has the artwork integrated, in order that we can see where the examples should appear.
 But do not simply submit a single page-layout or word processing program file that has art or music files integrated.
 We need separate text, photo, art, music, etc. files.

 4. Include any photos (prints or transparencies) that can accompany your article.
 Indicate clearly if the photos, music or other materials must be returned to you after the article is published.
 It is the author's responsibility to secure permission for the use of copyrighted photos.
 A letter granting permission must be included.